python/devguide/index.rst

     nothing is missing here

 .. todo::
-    Talk to Collin et. al. about an unladen task.
+    Talk to Collin et. al. about an unladen task; emailed 2011-01-17

 Indices and tables